Connect with others who understand.

 • Chronic obstructive pulmonary disease (COPD)

-Your doctor may be able to rule many of these conditions quickly based on your age, medical and family history, or simple blood tests.
-Other disorders may require time and repeated tests before they can be confirmed or ruled out.
-The presence of other conditions in addition to food allergies may complicate the differential diagnosis and eventually result in multiple diagnoses.
+Your doctor may be able to rule out many of these conditions quickly based on your age, medical and family history, or simple blood tests.
+Other disorders may require time, repeated tests, medication trials, or visits to other specialists before they can be confirmed or ruled out.
+Having other health conditions along with food allergies can make it harder to figure out what’s causing the symptoms and might lead to multiple diagnoses.

 Commercial Food Allergy Tests